openobserve/openobserve-docs/docs/guide/ingestion/index.md

 # Ingestion

-Logs metrics and traces can be ingested into ZincObserve from a variety of sources.
+Logs metrics and traces can be ingested into OpenObserve from a variety of sources.
 This section describes how to ingest data from the following sources:

 ## Logs